 How is non-Hodgkin lymphoma diagnosed in children?

-Certain signs and symptoms might suggest that a child may have non-Hodgkin lymphoma, but tests are needed to confirm the diagnosis.
-The exams and tests below are used to diagnose the disease, to help determine what type of lymphoma it is, and to measure how advanced it may be.
+Non-Hodgkin lymphoma (NHL) is usually found when a child is brought to a doctor because of signs or symptoms he or she is having.
+The doctor might suspect a child could have a lymphoma based on the signs and symptoms, but tests are needed to confirm the diagnosis.
+The exams and tests below are used to diagnose the disease, to find out what type of lymphoma it is, and to learn how advanced it is.

 Medical history and physical exam

-If any signs and symptoms suggest the possibility of lymphoma, the doctor will want to get a thorough medical history, including how long symptoms have been present.
-The doctor may also ask about whether there is any history of possible risk factors, such as immune system problems.
+If any signs and symptoms suggest a child might have lymphoma, the doctor will want to get a thorough medical history to learn more about the symptoms and how long they have been present.
+The doctor might also ask if there is any history of possible risk factors, such as immune system problems.

 Types of biopsies used to diagnose non-Hodgkin lymphoma

 There are several types of biopsies.
-Doctors choose which one to use based on the aspects of each situation.
-The goal is to obtain a sample large enough to make an accurate diagnosis as quickly as possible, with as few side effects as possible.
+Doctors choose which one to use based on the situation.
+The goal is to get a sample large enough to make an accurate diagnosis as quickly as possible, with as few side effects as possible.

 Fine needle aspiration (FNA) or core needle biopsy: In an FNA biopsy, the doctor uses a very thin, hollow needle attached to a syringe to withdraw (aspirate) a small amount of tissue from an enlarged lymph node or a tumor mass.
 For a core needle biopsy, the doctor uses a larger needle to remove a slightly larger piece of tissue.

-For an enlarged node near the surface of the body, the doctor can aim the needle while feeling the node.
-If the enlarged area is deep inside the body (such as in the thymus or nodes of the abdomen), the doctor can guide the needle while viewing it on a CT scan or ultrasound (see discussion of imaging tests later in this section).
+If an enlarged lymph node is near the surface, the doctor can aim the needle while feeling the node.
+If the enlarged node or tumor is deep in the body (such as in the chest or abdomen), the doctor can guide the needle while watching it on a CT scan or ultrasound (see discussion of imaging tests later in this section).

-The main drawback of needle biopsies is that in some cases the needle may not remove enough of a sample to make a definite diagnosis.
-Most doctors do not use needle biopsies if they strongly suspect lymphoma.
+The main drawback of needle biopsies (especially FNA) is that in some cases the needle might not remove enough of a sample to make a definite diagnosis.
+Most doctors don’t use needle biopsies if they strongly suspect lymphoma (unless other types of biopsies can’t be done for some reason).
 But if the doctor suspects that lymph node swelling is caused by an infection (even after antibiotics), a needle biopsy may be the first type of biopsy done.
-An excisional biopsy (see below) may still be needed to diagnose and classify lymphoma, even after a needle biopsy has been done.
+If a biopsy is needed, doctors typically prefer to do a core biopsy instead of FNA.
+An excisional biopsy might still be needed to diagnose and classify lymphoma, even after a needle biopsy has been done.